sandy-lee/keyword_classifier/README.md

 -  **gbdt_colab.sav** - this file contains the parameters of a saved model.
 I cheated a little bit as I used a Gradient Boosted Decision Tree model out-of-box as I knew it would give good perdormance for this type of data.
 In reality I would experiment with different types of models to see whivh gives the best performamce and optimise accordingly.

 ## ⚡ Next Steps:
 - Reimplement the project using Lazy Predict to see if a Gradient Boosted Descision Tree really give the best performance.
-It would also be good to implement this project using an LLM to see if it can be improved..
+It would also be good to implement this project using an LLM to see if it can be improved.